Shmoo137/Lecture-Notes/README.md

-# This is a work-in-progress repository for figures contained in "Modern applications of machine learning in quantum sciences"
+# This is a repository for figures and tex files of "Modern applications of machine learning in quantum sciences"

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](http://colab.research.google.com/github/Shmoo137/Lecture-Notes/)